 Peritonsillar abscess is a bacterial infection.
 It develops on the side of the throat, behind or above the tonsils.
 The infection causes a pocket of pus to form.
-This type of abscess usually happens on one side of the throat or the other.
+This type of abscess usually happens on 1 side of the throat or the other.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Diagnosis and treatment will be based on this.

-Talk with your doctor about the best plan for you.
+Talk with your doctor about the best treatment plan for you.
 Treatment may include:

-Your doctor may recommend an incision and drainage procedure.
-While under sedation, the doctor will make a small cut in the abscess.
+An incision and drainage procedure may be done.
+While under sedation, a small cut will be made in the abscess.
 The fluid will be drained.

 American Academy of Otolaryngology—Head, and Neck Surgery

 Dunn N, Lane D, Everitt H, Little P. Use of antibiotics for sore throat and incidence of quinsy.
 Br J Gen Pract.
 2007 Jan;57(534):45.